 - A tie-in provision of the Texas Insurance Code; and

 - The defendant’s act or practice was a producing cause of actual damages.

 Unfair settlement practices section 541.060 of the Texas Insurance Code is found under subchapter B. Specifically, section 541.060(a)(3) provides a private cause of action for an insured against their insurer for “not promptly giving a policyholder a reasonable explanation, based on the policy as it related to the facts or applicable law, for the insurer’s denial of a claim or for the offer of a compromise settlement claim.”

-How We Can Help You: Our Dallas bad faith insurance lawyers demand first-party insurance carriers to – Pursuant to section 541.060(a)(3) of the Texas Insurance Code – promptly apply the specific facts (not general facts) of your case to the policy language regarding each area of damages you are legally entitled to.
+Our lawyers demand first-party insurance carriers to, Pursuant to section 541.060(a)(3) of the Texas Insurance Code, promptly apply the specific facts (not general facts) of your case to the policy language regarding each area of damages you are legally entitled to.

 Get a free consultation with our attorneys for bad faith insurance claims in Dallas, Plano, Frisco, Fort Worth, or anywhere in North Texas.

 Find out how our lawyers can help you today!
 Call (214) 747-5240 now.